vibhanshu-mishra/risa3d-mcp-server/README.md

 Download and install the **LTS version** from [nodejs.org](https://nodejs.org).
 Click through all the defaults.

-Verify it worked -- open Command Prompt and run:
+Verify it worked, open Command Prompt and run:
 ```
 node --version
 npm --version